sashirestela/simple-openai/README.md

   try a different region.
 The API keys are regional (per cognitive account).
 If you provision multiple models in the same region they will share the same API key (actually there two keys per region to support alternate key rotation).

+  At the moment the simple-openai support for Azure OpenAI includes the following OpenAI endpoints:
+  - /chat/completions (including tool calls)
+  - /chat/completions (including images)
+  - /files
+  - /assistants (beta)
+  - /threads (beta)

+   In addition, streaming mode is not supported at the moment.

 * Grant execution permission to the script file:
   ```